 I’m writing this letter to let you know that my last day at Stirling Manufacturing will be March 11.
 I am sorry to leave such an excellent employer, but I have decided to stay at home with my baby for the first few years of her life.

-As you know, I have been quite conflicted since coming back to work following my FMLA time and my extended unpaid leave of absence.
+As you know, I have felt quite conflicted since coming back to work following my FMLA time and my extended unpaid leave of absence.
 I truly bonded with the baby and appreciate your generous permitting of time off while I thought about all of the options.

 Since coming back to work full time three weeks ago, I have had a difficult time balancing my work and life roles.
 I have also not found childcare that I am completely happy with and this is adding to my stress.